 I installed the hitch myself after concluding that even a “certified installer” would likely be pulling apart a Mk7 for the first time.
 Small cars with hitches are still relatively rare in the grand scheme of things.
 Plus, I was turned-off by a quote from an installer about 165 miles away: $290 for the hitch (marked-up, of course), $240 for lighting module/harness (really marked-up), and $275 for labor, for a total of $833 after TAXES.
 Doing it myself cost me $275 for the hitch, $140 for the module/harness, and $25 to rent a lift bay for a few hours, for a total of $440.
 I think the installer would have done a quality job, but I wasn’t willing to pay so much extra, give up the car so far away ALL DAY, not be allowed to watch any of the work (not even to dip in for the occasional photograph), and never be certain if anything was broken and then concealed during reassembly.
 Having done the job myself, I know what was done and where.

-The directions that come with the EcoHitch are excellent!
+The directions that come with the EcoHitch are excellent, as is this video!
 There are a few things that I think will make your installation experience a little better.
 Here are some INSTALLATION TIPS: 1) Use a tool to release ALL of the bumper tabs.
 The directions say to use a screwdriver to release tabs near the tail light openings.
 I cracked a tab before the driver’s side tail light.
-I could have avoided that by using a tool for ALL of the tabs (I prefer a fine-tip plastic trim removal tool over a metal screwdriver); 2) Make sure you unplug the license plate light and release the cable from its retaining clips (not mentioned in the directions, but shown in a photo below); 3) The directions list bumper cutout dimensions for a 2-inch hitch.
+I could have avoided that by using a tool for ALL of the tabs (I prefer a fine-tip plastic trim removal tool over a metal screwdriver); 2) Unplug the license plate light and release the cable from its retaining clips (not mentioned in the directions, but shown in a photo below); 3) The directions list bumper cutout dimensions for a 2-inch hitch.
 I made a narrower cut for a tighter fit to my 1-1/4″ hitch.
 I measured and cut as I went, so I do not have dimensions to share; 4) The kit includes only one fishing wire.
 Be careful to not “screw” it onto the first bolt too tightly because it will need to be removed without damaging it and reused on the second bolt; 5) An oscillating tool, such as a Dremel MM20, works great for making fine cuts to the bumper skin.
 My only wish was for a tool/attachment that could have made very-tightly-radiused turns instead of square cuts.
 It’s a small attention to detail item; no one notices the flaws in my cuts except for me. 🙂

 Ready to Transport,